s3ththompson/nanofetcher/README.md

 ## Patterns

-These are some common patterns you might use when writing nanofetch components.
+These are some common patterns you might use when writing nanofetcher components.

 ### Prefetching